Zachary W. Lombardo, Esq.

 Determining the duration of a copyright and who the authors of a work are is fact dependent.
 To learn more about who the authors of a work are and how long a copyright lasts, you should reach out to a knowledgeable and experienced intellectual property lawyer.

-Zachary W. Lombardo, Esq., and Joseph M. Coleman, Esq., at Woodward, Pires & Lombardo have experience in copyright law matters.
+Zachary W. Lombardo, Esq. at Woodward, Pires & Lombardo has experience in copyright law matters.
 If you find yourself needing assistance in this area, please contact a lawyer knowledgeable in copyright law to discuss your matter.